Efficient logistics and supply chain

 The distribution centre in Insjön is the logistics hub for the entire Group, through which nearly all products pass on route to our stores and our customers who shopped via the telephone, catalogue or online.
 The turnover rate is high.
 Orders from stores occur automatically when an article reaches its re-order point, and products reach stores in one to three days.
 Every day, approximately 1,000 pallets are delivered to stores and 800 deliveries are made directly to customers.

 We re-direct our transports to more environment-friendly transport methods to reduce Clas Ohlson’s emission of CO2, from air to sea and from road to rail.
-Clas Ohlson’s overall environmental objective is to reduce the relative emissions of CO2 by 30 per cent during the 2007-2020 period.
+Clas Ohlson’s overall environmental objective is to reduce emissions of CO2 relatively to our sales.

 All goods arriving from Asia to Gothenburg by sea are transported by rail to Insjön.
 Goods from European suppliers are transported by truck, but collectively loaded to increase efficiency and reduce the environmental impact.